-Chicken and Broccoli Stir Fry!
-It’s that time of the year!
-Back-to-school!
+Chicken and Broccoli Stir Fry is so great for a back to school dinner!
+It’s that time of the year – the kids are going back to school!
 I’m getting the kids back into their routine and for me, this also means getting back into my meal prep routine!

 I can’t believe the summer is gone and we are going back to school.
 For us, going back to school is a little more stressful this year because we are now settling into Pennsylvania and my kids into their new schools.
 I want my kids to adjust and adapt well, so for me this means having everything at home relaxed, organized and something that is familiar and comforting for them.

 If you ask me, one of the biggest things parents struggle with is meal planning.
-Whether it’s not knowing what to pack for lunches, or make for dinner or just being so busy that dinner becomes an afterthought and then you’re scrambling at the last minute.
+Whether it’s not knowing what to pack for lunches or make for dinner, or just being so busy that dinner becomes an afterthought.
+To make things worse, then you’re scrambling to put dinner together at the last minute.
 If you eat and want to save more money, meal planning is for you.

 MEAL PLANNING CAN WORK FOR ANYONE